day8/re-frame/docs/SubscriptionFlow.md

 `app-db` is an input signal to that `reaction`.

 Unlike `reg-sub`, there is no 3-arity version of `reg-sub-raw`, so there's no way for you to provide an input signals function.
-Instead, even simpler, you can use `subscribe` within the `reaction` itself.
+Instead, even simpler, you can just use `subscribe` within the `reaction` itself.
 For example:
 ```clj
 (defn some-fn
    [app-db event]